-Although commonly only associated with southern China, the natural range of this well-known fruit tree actually extends beyond China into neighbouring Vietnam and the Philippines.
+Although commonly associated only with southern China, the natural range of this well-known fruit tree extends beyond China into neighbouring Vietnam and the Philippines.

 It is typically a small to medium-sized tree 8 to 15 m (26 to 50 ft) tall, with a single or occasionally forked trunk supporting a densely leafy, rounded crown.
 However, some varieties may reach up to 25 m (82 ft) tall.
 The bark is grey-brown and slightly rough.

-The leaves are compound, being made up of four to ten oval to lance-shaped leaflets, each 5 to 8 cm (2 to 3 in) long, arranged in pairs along the length.
-They emerge bronze-red, become lime green then dark glossy green with a soft, leathery texture and remain on the tree in all seasons.
+The leaves are compound, made up of four to ten oval to lance-shaped leaflets, each 5 to 8 cm (2 to 3 in) long and arranged in pairs along the length.
+They emerge bronze-red, become lime green, then dark glossy green with a soft, leathery texture and remain on the tree in all seasons.

-The flowers are small, creamy-white and are borne on branched clusters at the ends of the branches.
-They come into bloom in spring and are unisex, with separate female and male flowers on the same cluster.
-Fertilised female flowers are followed by round to egg-shaped fruit, 2.5 to 4 cm (1 to 1.6 in) long, depending on the variety, with thin, warty green skin, becoming pink-red to red when ripe.
+The flowers are small, creamy-white and borne on branched clusters at the ends of the branches.
+They are unisex, with separate female and male flowers in the same cluster and bloom in spring.
+Fertilised flowers develop into round to egg-shaped fruit, 2.5 to 4 cm (1 to 1.6 in) long depending on the variety, with thin, warty green skin, becoming pink-red to red when ripe.
 The pulp is near white, juicy and surrounds a single oval, glossy brown seed.

-It is cultivated for it fruit, which are at their best eaten ripe and fresh out-of-hand.
-The thin, brittle skin is easily peeled away and the pulp is eaten after removing the seed, which is not edible and is discarded.
+Lychee is cultivated for its fruit, which are at their best when eaten ripe and fresh out-of-hand.
+The thin, brittle skin is easily peeled and the pulp is eaten after removing the seed, which is not edible and is discarded.
 The pulp is juicy, smooth, melting and has an agreeable sweet-acid flavour.
-Besides being eaten out-of-hand, the pulp is used as a flavouring in chilled drinks, dairy desserts such as ice cream and yoghurt and in fruit sauces.
-Surplus pulp is commonly canned in syrup, mostly in China and India, or is dried or puréed and frozen.
+Besides being eaten out-of-hand, the pulp is used to flavour chilled drinks, dairy desserts, such as ice cream and yoghurt, and fruit sauces.
+The surplus pulp is commonly canned in syrup, mostly in China and India, or is dried or pureed and frozen.

 It is reported as a major honey plant in China, India, Mauritius, Thailand and Taiwan and as a minor honey plant in South African and Florida.
 Yields are moderate and range from 7 to 27 kgs (15 to 60 lbs) per colony per season.
-The honey is light golden in colour, sometimes with a reddish tinge, or dark in dry years and slightly acid in flavour.
+The honey is lightly golden, sometimes with a reddish tinge, or dark in dry years and slightly acid in flavour.
 After several months it starts to granulate to a medium grain.

-Its cultivation is most suitable in moderately humid to humid subtropical and tropical mid- to high-elevation climates, generally in frost-free areas with annual lows of 15 to 19 °C, annual highs of 23 to 32 °C, annual rainfall of 1100 to 4000 mm and a dry season of 4 months or less.
+Lychee cultivation is best suited to humid subtropical climates, generally frost-free areas with annual lows of 11 to 21°C, annual highs of 23 to 33°C, annual rainfall of 1000 to 4000 mm and a dry season of 4 months or less.
 Lychee trees may fail to flower and fruit or do so poorly in areas where the average low of the coldest month is above 16°C (61°F).

-Lychee can also be cultivated with irrigation in areas with low rainfall and a long dry season.
-In fact, most lychee cultivation in India is with irrigation and the centre of Indian lychee cultivation, Muzaffarpur, in Bihar state, experiences a dry season of 7 months.
+Lychee is also cultivated with irrigation in areas with low rainfall and a long dry season.
+Most lychee cultivation in India is with irrigation, with Muzaffarpur, in Bihar state, which experiences a dry season of 7 months, the centre of cultivation.

 Less common are tropical lowlands varieties, such as 'Kom' (or 'Khom'), 'Luk Lai', 'Sampao Kaow', 'Kalake Bai Yaow' and 'Red China', all of which originate from Thailand.
-These varieties produce fruit in climates warmer than described above but lack the depth of flavour of cool climate varieties and therefore may not be widely appreciated.
+These varieties produce fruit in climates warmer than described above, but lack the depth of flavour of the cool climate varieties and as such may not be as widely appreciated.

 Performs best on rich, deep, free-draining clay and loam soils of a moderately acid to slightly alkaline nature, generally with a pH of 5.0 to 7.5, and on sites with full to partial sun exposure.
 It has poor tolerance to slow-draining and strongly alkaline soils.

 Fruit yields vary by variety, tree age, tree size and cultivation practice.
-Average yields reported for trees in South Florida range from 23 to 113 kgs (50 to 250 lbs) of fruit per tree, per year for irregular bearing varieties to 30 to 80 kgs (66 to 176 lbs) for regular bearing varieties.
+Average yields reported for ten-year-old trees in Australia range from 10 to 50 kgs (22 to 110 lbs) of fruit per tree, per year for irregular bearing varieties to 30 to 80 kgs (66 to 176 lbs) for regular bearing varieties.